SalomePlatform/adao/doc/using.rst

    :align: middle

 This section presents the usage of the ADAO module in SALOME.
-It is complemented by advanced usage procedures the section :ref:`section_advanced`, and by some examples in the section :ref:`section_examples`.
+It is complemented by advanced usage procedures the section :ref:`section_advanced`, and by examples in the section :ref:`section_examples`.

 Logical procedure to build an ADAO test case